eyaothmen/urbanwebsite/README.md

 You can use one of the two accounts in the database with is_admin = 1 to access admin privileges.
 Feel free to explore all features!
 If you have any questions or run into any issues, don’t hesitate to reach out.

-Let me know if further tweaks are needed!

-You’ve hit the Free